-It’s bad enough that so few people outside Brazil know much about the country’s cuisine.
-But Alex Atala finds it particularly galling that even at home it rarely gets the respect it deserves.
+It’s bad enough that so few people outside Brazil know much about the country’s cuisine, right?

 Once foreigners wake up to Brazilian food, Atala reasons, Brazilians themselves might just give their own, long-neglected culinary legacy its due.

 Atala knows that many of the ingredients used in the book are not readily available to home-based, family chefs.
 He knows that even in most Brazilian supermarkets, let alone in the United States, Australia or Britain don’t keep stock.

 “The main idea of the book wasn’t to make recipes to be reproduced,” he said.
 “It was to provoke people to taste Brazil, to get them curious about Brazilian foods and ingredients.”

 Brazil is known mostly for its workaday rice and bean dish “feijoada,” as well as its all-you-can-eat Brazilian Steakhouses.
 But Atala thinks he can push readers well beyond that.